amarube/Hello-java/README.md

 ##Installation

  - Original development was done in Injellij IDEA.
 You may export the project to IDE of your choice.
- - Targetted API level 19
+ - Target API level 19

 ##Relational Diagram